After two more cell towers set ablaze, telcos warn phone, internet could be interrupted

 Outages have already been caused by an attack on a Spark tower in Māngere on Tuesday, and a fire in Porirua last month that interrupted service for thousands of 2degrees customers (although in that instance, police now believe an electrical fault was to blame).

-In a video uploaded to Facebook of an earlier attack, in Manurewa (see clip above), the perpetrators - who have yet to be identified by police - made anti-5G statements.
+In a video uploaded to Facebook of an earlier attack, in Manurewa (see clip above), the perpetrators made anti-5G statements.

+Police said this afternoon that a 37-year-old was has been charged in relation to the Manurewa arson and is currently before the Manukau District Court.
+He is next due to appear on 28 May.
+Investigations into the other attacks are ongoing.

 "This is not a valid form of protest on any level and instead will deprive communities of phone and internet access at a time where connectivity is more important than ever," Technology Users Association head Craig Young said this afternoon.